THEY WENT WHERE THE POWER WAS.

 Their issue was green entrepreneurship: the gap between what local businesses knew about sustainable practices and what was required of them by law.
 Rather than running awareness sessions about the problem, they went directly into the rooms where policy was being written.

-Over ten working meetings, shifters sat alongside decision-makers, civil society organisations, and business leaders to help draft a departmental bill on employability and entrepreneurship, successfully pushing for the inclusion of green production and environmental protection provisions.
+Over ten working meetings, Shifters sat alongside decision-makers, civil society organisations, and business leaders to help draft a departmental bill on employability and entrepreneurship, successfully pushing for the inclusion of green production and environmental protection provisions.
 They went further still, drafting and submitting a formal proposal to the Cochabamba Departmental Government to amend Departmental Law 995, the "Made in Cochabamba" seal, requesting that sustainability criteria including eco-friendly materials, low carbon footprint, and circular economy principles be written into the seal's requirements.
 Youth organisations, CSOs, and business leaders signed three statements of support for the proposals.

-BUSINESSES ON APP
+30 BUSINESSES ON YO IMPULSO APP

-STOPS ON PEDESTRIAN DAY
+15 STOPS ON PEDESTRIAN DAY

-CYCLISTS ON THE ROUTE
+62 CYCLISTS ON THE ROUTE

-Jump to
+Jump to:

-They started with what scared them.
+Insight 2: They started with what scared them.